MLOpenSourceOpenScience/disease_data_parser_MLOS2/README.md

 ## Abstract

 - This repository is based on the research held in RPI.
+Read the paper here: https://ntrs.nasa.gov/citations/20240015043

 ### Dependencies